verhas/javageci/DOCUGEN.md

 interpreted as a Java string already twice.
 This means that the escape characters used in regular expressions as well as in strings, the backslash characters had to be repeated four times.
-This would greatly decrease the readability.
+This would greatly decrease readability.
 Instead of `\s` we could write `\\\\s`.
 (As a matter of fact it is a possibility.)

 To lessen the number of backslash characters and to avoid building